timescale/docs/timescaledb/how-to-guides/compression/backfill-historical-data.md

 these timestamps might already be compressed.

-For help with backfilling on compressed chunks, you can use the backfilling function in the [TimescaleDB extras][timescaledb-extras] repository.
-You can also manually backfill without the function.
+For help with backfilling on compressed chunks, you can use the backfilling procedure in the [TimescaleDB extras][timescaledb-extras] repository.
+You can also manually backfill without the procedure.

 <highlight type="note">
 Backfilling is useful for inserting batches of data, rather than individual